Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Benefits.

-Yogurt has lactic acid which gently exfoliates and hydrates and turmeric calms redness lightens pigmentation and is a natural antioxidant This mask will brighten the skin, reduce mild tanning, and leave skin feeling smooth and refreshed.
+Yogurt has lactic acid, which gently exfoliates and hydrates, and turmeric calms redness, lightens pigmentation, a nd is a natural antioxidant.
+This mask will brighten the skin, reduce mild tanning, and leave skin feeling smooth and refreshed.

 Extra tips.